timdressler/psam/README.md

 # Investigating the Specificity of Pre-Speech Auditory Modulation - From Global Gating to Selective Silence?

+## Open Science Statement

+This study was preregistered under https://doi.org/10.17605/OSF.IO/23EYF.
+Furthermore this repository contains all relevant codeand documents used in the project.
+This includes code to run the experiment as well as analysis code and documents such as instructions and questionnaires.
+Furthermore, publications in any form (e.g., posters) associated with this project are uploaded here (once they exist).

 ## This Repository

 This repository includes all code related to the 'Investigating the Specificity of Pre-Speech Auditory Modulation - From Global Gating to Selective Silence?' project conducted by Tim Dressler at the University of Oldenburg.
 The project was supervised by Prof. Dr. Stefan Debener and Prof. Dr. Andrea Hildebrandt.